 There is no cost to participate in any of the programs.
 Upon completion, students are awarded a small stipend.

-The biomedical program will be held at WRAIR, Silver Spring, MD.
-Rising 7th through 12th graders explore science through hands-on activities, simulations, computer applications, and classic laboratory experiments with model invertebrates such as cockroaches, fruit flies and planaria.
-We use different modules each year.
-In the past we have covered a variety of topics, including physiology, neurobiology, materials science, microbial interactions, drug effects, animal behavior, and climate science.
+Students explore science through hands-on activities, simulations, computer applications, and classic laboratory experiments with model invertebrates such as cockroaches, fruit flies and planaria.
+Modules cover a variety of topics, including physiology, neurobiology, materials science, microbial interactions, drug effects, animal behavior, and climate science.
 Students gain practice in using the scientific method, designing experiments, recording data and forming conclusions based on their data.

-The engineering program will be held at Montgomery College-Takoma Park/Silver Spring campus.
-Our program is a little different each year, but in the past, lessons have ranged from core engineering topics such as simple machines, circuit design, and energy/momentum to project management and communication.
-The curriculum is intended to expand students’ perception of engineering beyond “building things” and encourage students to use their problem-solving skills to solve real-world problems.
+The curriculum is designed expand students’ perception of engineering beyond “building things” and to encourage students to use problem-solving skills to solve real-world problems.
 Using lessons, design challenges, and real-world scenarios, students are immersed in a complete engineering environment and experience the full engineering design process.
-Students learn a broad range of engineering skills while also developing professional skills such as teamwork, creativity, and how to present findings in front of an audience.

 Information for Students

 (Applications open January 20, 2020) *Session dates coming soon!

 Students can apply for a one-week session between June 15 – August 10, 2020 in our biomedical or engineering programs at one of the following levels (Fall 2020 Grade Levels):

 Student applications open (Check back soon for session dates)

 April 15, 2020